-Title : Business Environment

-• Describe and use of more complex or abstract business Environment concepts increases.

-- Identify the evolution & development of commerce and business. - Ability to make connections between different business structure.

-Structure of Commerce: Structure of Trade: Marketing and Transport: Capital Market: Structure of Industry: The function & Significance of commerce: Structure of trade: Economic environment in Sri Lanka: Capital Market: Money market: Foreign direct investment

-Title : Economic for Enterprises

-- Able to integrate theoretical knowledge with quantitative and qualitative evidence in order to explain past economic events and to formulate predictions on future ones. - Evaluate the consequences of economic activities and institutions for individual and social welfare. - Identify the basic features of alternative representations of human behavior in economics.

-Economic issues: Theory of Demand and Supply: Theory of Production: Theory of Cost of Production: Market System: National Income Analysis: Money and the open economy: the demand for money, the money supply, money market equilibrium.
+Course Code Title Credits : COM 11031 : Business Environment : 03 Learning Objec Describe and use of more complex or abstract business Environment concepts increases.
+Identify the evolution &amp; development of commerce and business.
+Ability to make connections between different business structure.
+Course Conten ts: Structure of Commerce: Structure of Trade: Marketing and Transport: Capital Market: Structure of Industry: The function & Significance of commerce: Structure of trade: Economic environment in Sri Lanka: Capital Market : Money market: Foreign direct investment Course Code Title Credits : COM 11032 : Economic for Enterprises : 03 Learning Objec Able to integrate theoretical knowledge with quantitative and qualitative evidence in order to explain past economic events and to formulate predictions on future ones.
+Evaluate the consequences of economic activities and institutions for individual and social welfare.
+Identify the basic features of alternative representations of human behavior in economics.
+Course Conten ts: Economic issues: Theory of Demand and Supply: Theory of Production: Theory of Cost of Production: Market System: National Income Analysis: Money and the open economy: the demand for money, the money supply, money market equilibrium.